 In our recommended solution the client authenticates the application server, and communication is encrypted using SSL/TSL but the application server does not authenticate the presentation client.
-This requires each site obtaining, applying and updating an SSL certificate on the application server.
+This requires each site obtaining, applying and updating an SSL certificate in a secure directory on the application server.
+Restricting access to this directory is particularly important where regular users have access to the server e.g. via RDP sessions.